Professional licensure in the United States

 In the United States, the state governments have jurisdiction for issuing most professional licenses to individuals and corporations.
 In areas that naturally cross states' borders, the national government may be the issuer.
-Thus the Federal Aviation Administration certificates pilots and other aviation related professionals, such as mechanics and instructors.
+Thus the Federal Aviation Administration certifies pilots and other aviation related professionals, such as mechanics and instructors.
 The Federal Communications Commission certifies persons operating and repairing amateur and many (depending on their power and frequencies) commercial radio transmitters.
 The Environmental Protection Agency requires that technicians recycling Freon be examined.
 In many of these areas the federal government approves organizations (and for the FAA designated pilot examiners) to test and certify applicants who meet its standards.